 Conferences are scheduled for parents in October.
-Teacher requested conferences will be held in March.
+Teacher requested conferences will be held on an as-needed basis throughout the school year.
 Parents may also request a conference at any time by scheduling an appointment.

 High School Admissions and Visitation Policy